We celebrate Black History Month by recognizing the history, achievements, and influence of the Black community.

 MLK Jr. Rec Center

-Black History Month is an annual celebration that includes an art competition, a program with a guest speaker, music, food, and fellowship around the theme, African Americans and Labor.
-The event provides an opportunity to reflect on the significant role African Americans have played in shaping the nation's workforce, while also celebrating their cultural achievements and contributions.
+Black History Month is an annual celebration that includes an art competition, a program with a guest speaker, music, food, and fellowship around the theme, "SANKOFA".
+Sankofa translates to, “it is not taboo to fetch what is at risk of being left behind.”
+Today, it is more simply interpreted as “go back and get it.”
+The event provides an opportunity to reflect on the significant role of African Americans.

 Quakertown Park Walking Tour